-308. Physical Chemistry

-A continuation of 307.
+308. PHYSICAL CHEMISTRY Four hours A continuation of 307.
 Hours and fees the same.
 A study of electrochemistry, chemical thermodynamics and nuclear structure.

 308m.
-Physical Chemistry for Pre-Medical Students Three hours

-A study of the states of matter, properties of solutions, chemical kinetics and the collodial state.
+PHYSICAL CHEMISTRY FOR PRE-MEDICAL STUDENTS Three hours A study of the states of matter, properties of solutions, chemical kinetics and the collodial state.
 Open only to pre-medical students.

-309. BIOCHEMISTRY Four hours A discussion of the fundamentals of biochemistry, chemistry of carbohydrates, proteins and fats, enzymes, colloids, digestive processes, metabolism and other subject matter essential to an understanding of biochemistry.
+- 309. BIOCHEMISTRY Four hours A discussion of the fundamentals of biochemistry, chemistry of carbohydrates, proteins and fats, enzymes, colloids, digestive processes, metabolism and other subject matter essential to an understanding of biochemistry.
 Three hours of classroom work and two laboratory periods of three hours each per week.
 Laboratory fee, \$3.00.
-Breakage fee, \$7.00.
-Prerequisites: 301 and 302.

-310. QUALITATIVE ORGANIC ANALYSIS Four hours

-One and one-half hours of lecture and three laboratory periods per week.
+Breakage fee, \$5.00.
+Prerequisites: 301 and 302. - 310.
+QUALITATIVE ORGANIC ANALYSIS Four hours One and one-half hours of lecture and three laboratory periods per week.
 This course is based on Shriner and Fuson's text.
 Prerequisite: Chemistry 302.
 Laboratory fee, \$3.00.
-Breakage fee, \$7.00.
+Breakage fee, \$5.00.

 330m.
-TEACHERS' COURSE

-Methods of teaching chemistry in secondary schools.
+TEACHERS' COURSE One hour Methods of teaching chemistry in secondary schools.
 Prerequisite: two years of chemistry.